 The WMU-Cooley Honor Code is a commitment that all entering students, and our faculty and staff, take during first-term orientation.
 The honor code words are "We Shall Not Lie, Cheat, Steal, or Plagiarize, or Tolerate Among Us Those Who Do."

-At WMU-Cooley Law School, ethics are as important as academic performance and the mastery of practical legal skills.
-The Honor Code emphasizes that ethics are an integral part of the WMU-Cooley Law School experience and encourages the development of the ethical values that law students and lawyers, as professionals, must possess.
+At the Western Michigan University Thomas M. Cooley Law School, ethics are as important as academic performance and the mastery of practical legal skills.
+The Honor Code emphasizes that ethics are an integral part of the Western Michigan University Thomas M. Cooley Law School experience and encourages the development of the ethical values that law students and lawyers, as professionals, must possess.
 In addition, the procedures for enforcing the Honor Code assure the prompt and just resolution of suspected Honor Code violations for the protection of the Law School and its students, staff, and faculty; the public; and the legal profession.
 Enrollment in WMU-Cooley Law School signifies, among other things, a student’s commitment and obligation to aid in the enforcement and administration of the Honor Code.

 As used in this Code, the term "School-related Honor Code violation" means any act, as defined below, of lying, cheating, stealing, or plagiarism, or the toleration of any such conduct.